picodata/tarantool-module/README.md

 $ cargo build
 $ LUA_CPATH=target/debug/lib?.so tarantool init.lua
 ```
+Check that the generated `.so` file is on the `LUA_CPATH` that was specified earlier for the next lines to work.

 Although Rust and Lua layout conventions are different, we can take hold of Lua flexibility and fix it by explicitly setting the [LUA_CPATH](https://www.lua.org/pil/8.1.html) environmental variable, as shown above.